jparyani/mediagoblin/docs/source/siteadmin/deploying.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 MediaGoblin does not require special permissions or elevated
 access to run.
-As such, the prefered way to run MediaGoblin is to
+As such, the preferred way to run MediaGoblin is to
-create a dedicated, unpriviledged system user for sole the purpose of running
+create a dedicated, unprivileged system user for the sole purpose of running
 MediaGoblin.
 Running MediaGoblin processes under an unpriviledged system user
 helps to keep it more secure.